Intro to Java Classwork: Mean Calculator, Part 1

 Advanced Option

-In addition to computing the average of the user's five numbers,
+In addition to computing the average of the user's five integers,

 determine and display the range of the user's numbers.
 The range

-is the user's largest number minus the user's smallest number.
+is the largest number entered minus the smallest number entered.